Home of cricket in NSW officially unveiled - ExBulletin

 Member for Parramatta Geoff Lee said the state-of-the-art facility will be central to cricket’s growth not just in Sydney but across the state.

-Cricket NSW has also received $6.4 million in Round 1 from the NSW Governments Center of Excellence Program to build a Cricket Learning and Community Centre, lighting on the main oval and turf nets and additional community pitch as part of Phase 2 of the project .
+Cricket NSW has also received $6.4 million in Round 1 from the NSW Government’s Center of Excellence program to build a Cricket Learning and Community Centre, lighting on the main oval and turf nets and additional community pitch as part of phase 2 of the projects.

 To learn more about the Center of Excellence program and to register your interest in round 2 of the program visit www.sport.nsw.gov.au/grants.